En route to destination: Mobility-as-a-Service (MaaS)

 - Europcar

 In order to do so, more airlines are going to have to figure out how to interface with new forms of mobility and vice versa.
-The company Landline is tackling this, building out the infrastructure for baggage handling, security checks, integration into the airline’s booking system and more, so that they can sell the likes of buses, trains, and flying cars.
+The company Landline is tackling this, building out the infrastructure for baggage handling, security checks, integration into the airline’s booking system, and more, so that they can sell the likes of buses, trains, and flying cars.

-Air taxis are the perfect symbol for the merging of local and national -- a local form of transportation, the taxi, and a form of transportation like air travel that is synonymous with long distance airlines, becoming one.
+Air taxis are the perfect symbol for the merging of local and national — a local form of transportation, the taxi, and a form of transportation like air travel that is synonymous with long-distance airlines, becoming one.

 This new form of integrating services also applies to existing players who serve as examples of blurring the lines between urban and national.
-Rappi, which started as local food delivery, is launching Rappi Travel.
-BlaBlaCar, normally regional carpool, has launched collaborations with scooter companies.
+Rappi, which started as a local food delivery, is launching Rappi Travel.
+BlaBlaCar, normally a regional carpool, has launched collaborations with scooter companies.[3]

-They describe this in an interview with AirPlus International: “Our current MaaS projects and pilots are all focused on decarbonizing leisure and consumer travel by encouraging a shift to shared motoring, public transport and active travel, combined with providing incentives so that individuals owning much older polluting vehicles have access to better travel options.”
+They describe this in an interview with AirPlus International: “Our current MaaS projects and pilots are all focused on decarbonizing leisure and consumer travel by encouraging a shift to shared motoring, public transport, and active travel, combined with providing incentives so that individuals owning much older polluting vehicles have access to better travel options.”

-“Our current MaaS projects and pilots are all focused on decarbonizing leisure and consumer travel by encouraging a shift to shared motoring, public transport and active travel, combined with providing incentives so that individuals owning much older polluting vehicles have access to better travel options.”
+“Our current MaaS projects and pilots are all focused on decarbonizing leisure and consumer travel by encouraging a shift to shared motoring, public transport, and active travel, combined with providing incentives so that individuals owning much older polluting vehicles have access to better travel options.”

 - Enterprise